This document provides details regarding the Dryad MQTT Sensor Data Integration.

 To subscribe to topics and receive messages, you'll need an MQTT client to connect with the Dryad external MQTT broker.
 You can configure your MQTT client to communicate with the Dryad external MQTT broker based on one of the following options:

-The site serial ID, username, and password will be provided separately via email with the username and password shared via a 1Password link.
+The site serial ID, username, and password will be provided separately via email with the username and password shared via a link.
 The 1Password link is valid for a period of 7 days.

 If your client supports Secure Socket Layer (SSL) connection mode, use that mode to communicate with the Dryad eternal MQTT broker whenever possible.
-The secure port uses SSL certificates generated by Let’s Encrypt.
-The ISRG Root X1 Certificate Authority (CA) certificate is available here and can be used for a secure connection.
-You can specify the file location of the isrgrootx1.pem
+The secure port uses SSL certificates generated by .
+The ISRG Root X1 Certificate Authority (CA) certificate is available and can be used for a secure connection.
+You can specify the file location of the isrgrootx1.pem when you connect to the broker with the secure port, 31393.

 This section describes all the Dryad external MQTT topics that you can subscribe to, either insecurely or securely, along with examples: